 During my Confirmation Service in eighth grade, I remember standing on the altar and looking out at the congregation as I prepared to take communion for the first time.
 I remember feeling an immense sense of belonging as I sipped the wine and ate the bread for the first time; when I see pictures of that moment, I remember that I was grinning from ear to ear.
 To me, being confirmed and taking communion for the first time was the proudest moment of my life...
-If I could go back to that time in my life, I would like to take that energy and excitement that I felt at the communion table and bottle it up to distribute to others each time we prepare ourselves to take and celebrate communion.
+If I could go back to that time in my life.
+I would like to take that energy and excitement that I felt at the communion table and bottle it up to distribute to others as we get ready to take communion.
 Communion is a special time for us to gather as a community to remember Christ's sacrifice and atonement for our sins.
 It is a time to celebrate God's redeeming work in the world.
 But, like anything else that we do often enough, over time, we run the risk of communion becoming part of our routine, something that we just do...
-On the third Saturday of each month we have book club, on the fourth Sunday we have dinner with friends, and on the first Sunday we go to church for communion.
-When communion becomes just another part of our routine, I believe that it loses its significance and becomes just something that we do...
+On the third Saturday of each month we have book club, on the fourth Sunday we have dinner with friends, and on the first Sunday we go to church for communion...
 I believe that when we gather at the communion table, God wants us to approach with the same energy as a thirteen year old kid who is taking communion for the first time.
 Communion should be special to us, because Christ's meal in the Upper Room with his disciples was anything but ordinary.
 At the communion table, we get to be ourselves.
 We approach Jesus warts and all, and we remember that to God, we are more precious than gold and silver.